EE3901/EE5901 Sensor Technologies

 A properly designed Kalman filter has an impressive ability to handle measurement noise and produce an accurate estimate.
 In Figure Q4 , the noisy measurements (red) are used to obtain the filtered state (yellow).
 Your task is to reproduce this figure using your equations from Question 3.

-Figure Q4: The results of using the Kalman filter that you designed in Question 3.
-Zoom:
+The results of using the Kalman filter that you designed in Question 3.

 The software simulation is a great way to build intuition about the behaviour of the filter in the presence of different kinds of issues.
 Using your software, evaluate how the filter performs when: